 especially when going with a group of friends.

 - Always car-pool and split gas, especially given the price of gas these days.

 This post assumes you're saving money for the short term.
 But if you're saving for the long term, don't leave it all as cash, invest it!
-I'm not a financial guy, but the standard advice for investing applies here: 30-40% liquid cash in bank, high-interest savings accounts, fixed-term deposits, stocks (only if you're pro), mutual funds, 401k/RRSP/TFSA, real-estate, your own startup, etc.
+I'm not a financial guy, but the standard advice for investing applies here: some liquid cash in the bank, but the rest in high-interest savings accounts, fixed-term deposits, stocks (in the form of mutual funds, index funds, or ETFs), tax-advantaged accounts such as 401(k)/IRA/RRSP/TFSA, real-estate, your own startup, etc.

 Few friends have been asking me: but why save?
 To what end?
 That's a post of its own, but for me, it's primarily financial freedom.
 Having $50k sitting in the bank will change how you think about and run your life.
 You wouldn't worry too much about disagreeing with your boss, for example.
 You could also be saving for a larger trip or vacation rather than several small ones.
 Some people could be saving up for their upcoming wedding, assuming they're funding it.
 Whatever the reason, knowing how to save lots of money in a short amount of time is a key skill to have!
 Assuming of course earning more money isn't an easy option for you :-)